GenomicsAotearoa/metagenomics_summer_school/materials/day2/ex8_bin_dereplication.md

 ##### Highly conserved, single copy markers

 The marker sets used in `CheckM` were chosen because they are present in at least 95% of bacterial/archaeal genomes, and are single copy in ≥97% genomes tested.
 This means that if a gene is missing from a genome, it is likely due to incompleteness in either the original assembly or the binning approach.
-Simiarly, if a marker is observed more than once in a bin it is likely the result of over-clustering of the data.
+Similarly, if a marker is observed more than once in a bin it is likely the result of over-clustering of the data.

 ##### Genes are considered as co-located clusters